w3f/Grants-Program/applications/msai.md

 | 0d. | Docker | We will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone. |

-### Milestone 2 Example — Implement blockchain linked native storage layer
+### Milestone 2 Example — Implement blockchain linked native storage layer and encryption /decryption capability

 - **Estimated Duration:** 3 months
 - **FTE:**  1.5